-Currently, an individual’s risk of developing CVD can be assessed through their self-reported family history and lifestyle factors, such as physical activity levels, diet and smoking; however, this doesn’t consider their genetic susceptibility to CVDs.
+Currently, an individual’s risk of developing CVD can be assessed through their self-reported family history and lifestyle factors, such as physical activity levels, diet and smoking.
+However, this doesn’t consider their genetic susceptibility to CVDs.

-When an individual is classed as an intermediate risk based on their lifestyle factors, it can be hard to determine if they will progress into developing CVDs, which is where genotyping could become extremely useful.
+When an individual is classed as an intermediate risk based on their lifestyle factors, it can be hard to determine if they will progress onto developing CVDs, which is where genotyping could become extremely useful.

 TYPE III Hyperlipoproteinemia, Atrial Fibrillation, Coronary Artery Disease, Hypertension, Myocardial Infarction, Peripheral Arterial Disease, Sickle Cell Anaemia.

-Beta Blocker Efficiency, Beta Blockers and LVEF Response, Metoprolol metabolism, Warfarin sensitivity, Clopidogrel metabolism, Verapamil and QTC interval, Verapamil vs Atenolol, Simvastatin Uptake, Perindopril metabolism, caffeine sensitivity.
+Beta Blocker Efficiency, Beta Blockers and LVEF Response, Metoprolol metabolism, Warfarin Sensitivity, Clopidogrel Metabolism, Verapamil and QTC Interval, Verapamil vs Atenolol, Simvastatin Uptake, Perindopril Metabolism, Caffeine Sensitivity.

 Triglycerides, HDL Cholesterol, LDL Cholesterol and Gene X (Cholesterol lowering polymorphism).

-Factor V Leiden, prothrombin G20210A and MTHFR variant.
+Factor V Leiden, Prothrombin G20210A and MTHFR Variant.

 Patients with a family history of CVD.